Local Level Training Frequently Asked Questions

 When can I apply?

-Applications are accepted at the State Fire Academy October 1 thru December 15 of each year.
+Applications are accepted at the State Fire Academy October 1 through December 15 of each year.
 Applications received any other time will be returned to the applicant.

 Do I need letters of recommendation?